Package Torello.Java

 public static java.lang.Object readObjectFromFile (java.lang.String fName, boolean ZIP) throws java.io.IOException, java.lang.ClassNotFoundException

-from a data-file which must contain a serializedjava.lang.Object
+Reads anObjectfrom a Data-File which must contain a serializedjava.lang.Object.

 Example: